gustawdaniel/gustawdaniel/src/content/blog/en/2023-01-17-asci-art-rust-nodejs.md

 # # # # # # # # # #  #   #  # # # #
 ```

-​Your mission is to write a program that can display a line of text in ASCII art in a style you are given as input.
+Your mission is to write a program that can display a line of text in ASCII art in a style you are given as input.

 ## Game Input